 It gives you more energy to do the things you enjoy.

 It helps you stay out of the hospital.

 It helps you live longer.

-Follow the fact sheet that comes with your medication.
+Follow the fact sheet that comes with your medicine.
 It tells you when and how to take it.
 Ask for a sheet if you don’t get one.

-Have a routine for taking your medication.
+Have a routine for taking your medicine.
 Take it at the same time each day.
 A watch with an alarm can help.

-Take your medication at least 1 hour before you eat, if you are taking captopril or moexipril, as described in the manufacturer's instructions, or 2 hours after you eat.
-You may take all other ACE inhibitors at any time, according to your doctor's instructions.
+Take your medicine at least 1 hour before you eat, if you are taking captopril or moexipril, as described in the manufacturer's instructions, or 2 hours after you eat.
+You may take all other ACE inhibitors at any time, according to your healthcare provider's instructions.

-Do not change the dose or stop taking your medication, unless your doctor tells you to.
-It may take a few weeks for you to feel that the medication is working.
+Do not change the dose or stop taking your medicine, unless your provider tells you to.
+It may take a few weeks for you to feel that the medicine is working.

 You have diarrhea, nausea, vomiting, or you are sweating.
 These can cause loss of water (dehydration) and low blood pressure.